dyedurham/gsf-docsy/README.md

 npm install
 ```

-## Running in a container locally
+### Running in a container locally

 You can run this site inside a [Docker](https://docs.docker.com/)
-container, the container runs with a volume bound to the `docsy-example`
+container, the container runs with a volume bound to the `gsf-docsy`
 folder.
 This approach doesn't require you to install any dependencies other
 than [Docker Desktop](https://www.docker.com/products/docker-desktop) on
 Windows and Mac, and [Docker Compose](https://docs.docker.com/compose/install/)